Jānis Pīnups: Biography

 He had been conscripted into the Red Army in August 1944 and was sent to the front, where he participated in two battles.
 A concussion rendered him unconscious in the second battle.
 When he awoke, he saw that no one was left on the battlefield and seized the opportunity to desert, finally managing to return home on 7 October 1944.

-From that moment on he spent more than 50 years hiding from the authorities and strangers.
+From that moment, he spent more than 50 years hiding from the authorities and strangers.
 Only his brothers and sister knew he was even alive.
 At first, he lived in the forest, but with cold weather setting in, he fitted out a hidden underground bunker for himself on the farm of some relatives.
 In the 1950s, these relatives built a new house, leaving their old one derelict, that becoming another sanctuary for hiding from strangers.

 He came out into the yard during the day only when his neighbors couldn't see him.
 He also helped his brothers with farm work, as well as picking mushrooms and berries in the forest—all of which he did only by the cover of night, having constructed a number of bunkers in the forest to help him stay hidden.

 Once he accidentally wandered into the parish center and met a man at the bus stop who said that he knew Pīnups, but couldn't remember his name.
 Pīnups fled immediately— the incident made him even more cautious because, after a quarter of a century, he had been convinced no one would remember him.
 As late as the 1980s, when Pīnups dislocated his ankle, he sought medical assistance under an assumed name.

 He spent his last two decades in hiding being particularly cautious.
 Remaining in hiding became increasingly difficult after his brothers died and only his sister Veronika was left alive.
 Nor was he able to continue to assist or stay with her after her curious neighbors inquired as to who it was that was visiting her.